 You may find it useful to read through the list of Causes of bone loss.
 If you find that you have some of the conditionsor are taking some of the medications that can lead to bone loss, talk with your health care provider about having a base line dexa scan now - before you have any Osteopenia Symptoms : See list of causes of bone loss

-Do not put it off.
+Please do not put it off.
 This condition is much easier to treat and reverse if it is diagnosed in its earliest stages....and remember that there are NO Osteopenia symptoms to warn you that you have developed excessive bone loss.